NICMx/Jool/doc/usr/tutorial2.markdown

 user@R:~# /sbin/ip -6 route add default via 2001:db8:2::2 dev eth1
 {% endhighlight %}

 Of course, when you connect your network to the IPv6 Internet the NAT64 will not be the default gateway.
-You know that only packets whose prefix is 64::/96 are meant to be translated (i. e. the entire IPv4 Internet can be seen as a single network named "64::/96"), so in the meantime you can drop everything else:
+You know that only packets whose prefix is 64::/96 are meant to be translated (i. e. the entire IPv4 Internet can be seen as a single network named "64::/96"), so you can drop everything else:

 {% highlight bash %}
 user@R:~# # Use this instead of the default gateway instruction.